wcmc-its/ReCiter/README.md

 export ADMIN_API_KEY=<api-key>
 export CONSUMER_API_KEY=<api-key>
 ```
+- If you do not have scopus subscription you should mark this value to false.
+Change `use.scopus.articles=true` to `use.scopus.articles=false`.
 3. Enter ports for server and services in command line.
 Note that the Scopus service is optional.
 You must have [Pubmed Service]((https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/) and optionally [Scopus Service](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/) setup before this step.
 Enter appropriate hostname and the port numbers.
 ```
 export SERVER_PORT=5000